 Mariel Mussack L’20

-At Penn Law, Mariel is the co-director of the Penn Law Immigrant Rights Project, through which she organizes a variety of pro bono projects and clinics that serve immigrants in the Philadelphia area.
-She is also on the boards of If/When/How (Law Students for Reproductive Justice) and the National Lawyers’ Guild.
-Mariel spent her 1L summer at the Women’s Law Project, where she worked on a variety of matters relating to equal pay and sexual harassment at schools and at work, as well as pregnancy and breastfeeding accommodations.
-She is currently externing in the employment unit at CLS, where she primarily assists immigrant clients with wage theft matters.
+At Penn Carey Law, Mariel served as co-director of the Penn Carey Law Immigrant Rights Project, through which she organized a variety of pro bono projects and clinics to serve immigrants in the Philadelphia area.
+She has also served on the boards of If/When/How: Lawyering for Reproductive Justice and the National Lawyers’ Guild.
+Mariel is currently the Editor-in-Chief of the Journal of Law and Social Change.

 In 2020, Mariel began a Skadden Foundation Fellowship at Justice at Work PA.
 Her fellowship project focused on addressing the various legal needs of workers recruited to Pennsylvania through temporary labor migration programs.
 After her fellowship, Mariel stayed on at Justice at Work as a staff attorney.
 She currently represents low-wage immigrant workers in employment and immigration matters, with a focus on how these two areas of the law intersect.